uzh-eth-mp/app/README.md

   1. configure `.env`
   2. configure `src/data_collection/etc/cfg/prod/<blockchain>.json` (depending on your blockchain)
   3. run `bash scripts/run-prod-<blockchain>.sh`
+* How do I stop the process?
+  * Use `KeyboardInterrupt` (`Ctrl+C`).
+Or `kill` if used in the bg.
+  * After stopping, all the containers are stopped, but volume data is preserved.
+* Is it possible to start multiple of these at the same time?
+  * Yes, simply change the data directory (`DATA_DIR`) and the prefix of the containers (`PROJECT_NAME`) in the `.env` file.
-* Does the run script **stop** / **cleanup** all the containers after the configured data collection is finished?
+* Does the run script **stop** / **cleanup** all the containers when the configured data collection is finished?
   * Yes.
-The consumers wait 2 minutes after the last received event before shutting themselves down.
+The consumers wait 5 minutes after the last received event before shutting themselves down.
 Producer closes immediately after the collection process has been finished.
 Other containers close when consumers and producers are down.
 * **How many topics and consumers** should I use?
   * Depends on the machine you're running on, but generally the more consumers and topics, the faster the processing.
 * Why does the production environment add an **Erigon proxy service** instead of just using `host.docker.internal` within the consumers / producers?